Jock Stallard: Early life

 Stallard was born in Hamilton, Lanarkshire, the son of Frederick Stallard, a postman and driver from Tottenham.
 His family had moved to Scotland before his birth, and he retained the nickname "Jock" in later life.
-He was educated at Low Waters Public School, winning a place to continue his education at the Hamilton Academy.
+He was educated at Low Waters Public School, winning a place to continue his education at Hamilton Academy.
 His family returned to London in 1937, and he left school aged 16 to become an apprentice in precision engineering.
 He was a socialist, becoming a shop steward for the Amalgamated Union of Engineering Workers.
 He found himself working in a reserved occupation during the Second World War.

 He was elected to St Pancras Council in 1953.
 Along with other councillors from St Pancras led by John Lawrence, he was expelled from the Labour Party for flying the red flag from the town hall on May Day 1958, in protest at the exacerbation of endemic Rachmanism by the relaxation of rent controls under the Rent Acts in the post-war years.
 He left the council in 1959, but rejoined the party and became an alderman in 1962.
 He served as a member of Camden London Borough Council from its formation in 1964 as the successor to St Pancras Council until he became an MP in 1970.